Kyle-Montera/Data-Analytics-projects/README.md

 # Data-Analytics-projects
-The following files are a collection of data analysis projections I have worked on.
+The following files are a collection of data analysis projecjts I have worked on using Python.